mjmaenner/disabilitymeasures/ESAT/index.md

 }
 </script><script type="text/javascript" src="//translate.google.com/translate_a/element.js?cb=googleTranslateElementInit"></script>

-**Type of Measure:** Early Screening of Autistic Traits (ESAT) is a 19-item primary screening checklist that was designed for infants 0-36 month(s) old.
+**Type of Measure:** Early Screening of Autistic Traits (ESAT) is a primary screening checklist that was designed for infants 0-36 month(s) old.
 It is based on prominent early signs and symptoms of Autism Spectrum Disorder (ASD), and was designed to be completed by parents/caregivers during well-baby visits.
 Failure on three or more items indicates the need for further evaluation.
+The original publication of the ESAT described 19 items (as linked below), but the authors used the first 14 items to evaluate parental reporting of autism symptoms.

 **Target Population:** May be administered to infants 0-36 month(s) old, but primarily targets infants 14-15 months of age.